jayunit100/enhancements/keps/sig-network/networkpolicy.md

 ## Detailed examples of the Problem statement

 ### Incompleteness

+As mentioned in the pre-amble, there is sporadic validation of both positive and negative connectivity in all tests, and in many cases this validation is meaningful.
+However, in none of the cases, is it complete.
+That is, we do not have any tests which validate all obvious intra and inner namespace connectivity holes, both before and after application of policies.

+Examples which visualize this ensue:

 For our first example, we will look at the incompleteness of one of the first tests in the test suite for network_policy.go.
 In this test, the following assertions are made to verify that inter-namespace traffic can be blocked via NetworkPolicys.